The Riesz basisness of the eigenfunctions and eigenvectors connected to the stability problem of a fluid-conveying tube with boundary control: Spectrum and asymptotics of eigenvalues

 \subsection{Asymptotics of eigenvalues}

-Our goal in this subsection is to produce explicit asymptotic formulae for the eigenvalues of the boundary-eigenvalue problem \eqref{eq_1sffss1} and thereby obtain suitable (for our purposes) asymptotic estimates of their location.
-This requires only standard techniques after a preliminary development of asymptotic estimates for the solutions of the differential equation in \eqref{eq_1sffss1}.
+Our goal in this subsection is to produce explicit asymptotic expansions of the eigenvalues with large modulus of the boundary-eigenvalue problem \eqref{eq_1sffss1} for $\eta,\kappa>0$, and thereby obtain suitable (for our purposes) asymptotic estimates of their location.
+This requires only standard techniques of complex analysis after a preliminary development of asymptotic expaniosn for the solutions of the differential equation in \eqref{eq_1sffss1} (see \cite[Section II.4]{Naimark1967} for more details on the underlying method).

-By Theorem \ref{T-3-1} the eigenvalues lie in the left half-plane and those with nonzero imaginary part occur in pairs.
-So we need only consider the boundary-eigenvalue problem in the second quadrant of the complex plane.
-As usual, we use the standard substitution $\lambda=i\rho^2$ and define the sector $\mathscr{S}$ in the complex plane by
+According to Theorem \ref{T-3-1} all eigenvalues lie in the left half-plane and those with nonzero imaginary part must come in conjugate pairs.
+So we need only consider the boundary-eigenvalue problem in the second quadrant of the complex plane corresponding to eigenvalues with $\operatorname{Im}\left(\lambda\right)\ge 0$.
+The sector